AgostinoFerrara/IPSO-WIN/README.md

 example file, input, when asked, the name without extension.

 xxxxx.IPS files use a comma separated values format (use
-DATI.IPS as reference to copy and paste other datasets through
+DATI.IPS as reference to copy and paste other datasets with
-a simple text editor.
+a simple text editor).
 Be sure to store data files as simple
 plain text (so set this in text editor preferences).

 Printer outputs are not anymore working.